iamallyniam/grunt-simple-text/README.md

 ### Options

 #### options.json
-Type: `String`
+Type: `String|Array`
 Default value: `''`

-Path to json file containing the strings that can be added to your files.
+Path to a single json file or construct array of multiple json files containing the strings that can be added to your files.

 #### options.key
 Type: `String`